-The Maryland government does not have an online portal where the general public can search for criminal records.
+The MD government does not have an online portal where the general public can search for criminal records.
 However, state law enforcement has a form they can fill out for different types of information.
-Individuals can visit law enforcement offices in person to get copies of someone’s arrest record.
+Individuals can visit law enforcement offices in person to get copies of a Maryland arrest record.
 When sending in a request, the requestor should include as much information as they can on the form.

 Yes, according to Maryland’s Public Information Act (PIA) the public has the right to speedy and inexpensive access to public government documents and criminal records including arrests.
 State law enforcement has forms to make a request to get a copy of someone’s criminal history.
 Anyone can also visit them in person to get a copy.